We spend our days asking questions, but most of us never actually spend any time honing our questioning skills.

 So, you could just work out which sentence was yours and then switch off for the rest of the class.

-Even if I do observation at every stop or art work, I will change up the questions I ask and the way we work together (as a large group, small groups or pair-share, written, drawing or spoken).
+Change up the questions you ask and the different modalities that you use (as a large group, small groups or pair-share, written, drawing or spoken).

 6. NOT ALLOWING THINKING-TIME